Defending the Tassajara Valley

 However, the real prize is the Tassajara Agricultural Preserve.
 There are 17,666 acres (27.6 square miles) in which Contra Costa County and San Ramon have agreed not to allow annexations or General Plan amendments in the preserve, and which will be incorporated into their General Plans.

-We now have a double layer of protection over the Tassajara region: the urban limit line and the Tassajara Agricultural Preserve.
+We now have a double layer of protection over the Tassajara region: the Urban Limit Line and the Tassajara Agricultural Preserve.

 Above: Map of the proposed Tassajara Parks project site area (marked by translucent green with yellow boundary line), including existing protected open space (marked in solid green).